 The beginning of 2022 brought new senior leadership as Kevin Lewis became the CEO & President of Henderson Companies, replacing former CEO Rich Smith.
-We restructured to align our nationwide engineering and construction experience into five sectors: Business, Community, Health, Retail, and Venue.
-We also prioritized our focus on employee equality through our DE&I initiatives and proudly became an employee-owned company.
+We restructured to align our nationwide engineering and construction experience into six sectors: Business, Community, Grocery & Distribution, Health, Retail, and Venue.
+We also prioritized our focus on employee equality through our DE&I initiatives and proudly became an ESOP.

 Seem like a lot?
 It is.
 We work hard.